ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV003230923 SCV003929033 likely pathogenic Congenital adrenal hyperplasia 2023-04-27 criteria provided, single submitter clinical testing Variant summary: The variant identified by MLPA or other technology involves the deletion of exons 4-7 in the CYP21A2 gene.
+Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV003230923 SCV003929033 pathogenic Congenital adrenal hyperplasia 2024-09-12 criteria provided, single submitter clinical testing Variant summary: The variant involves the deletion of exons 4-7 in the CYP21A2 gene.
 A presumed nomenclature of c.(447+1_448-1)_(939+1_940-1)del has been designated for the purposes of this classification.
-Although exact breakpoints of this CNV are not known, it is expected to result in a large in-frame deletion change in the CYP21A2 gene, a known mechanism of disease.
-Missense variants and in-frame deletions within this region have been reported as pathogenic by our lab and in ClinVar and are cited in association with Adrenal hyperplasia in HGMD.
-The frequency of this variant in the general population could not be determined as the technology used for structural variants in large population databases (gnomAD, Structural Variants database) could not detect variants of this type in CYP21A2.
-Additionally, allele frequency data in this gene may be confounded due to possible pseudogene overlap.
-Exon 4-7 deletion/conversions have been reported in the literature in individuals affected with Congenital Adrenal Hyperplasia (e.g., Xia_2022).
+It is assumed to be a tandem duplication in direct orientation (PMIDs: 25640679, 30054569).
+This Copy Number Variant (CNV) is predicted to result in an in-frame deletion within this gene.
+No structural variants are annotated for the CYP21A2 gene in the in the gnomAD database SVs v2.1 and v4.1 datasets, likely due to possible pseudogene interference.
+Exon 4-7 deletions/conversions have been reported in the literature in affected individuals (e.g., Xia_2022).
 To our knowledge, no experimental evidence demonstrating an impact on protein function has been reported.
-The following publications have been ascertained in the context of this evaluation (PMID: 10427156, 35882282).
-No clinical diagnostic laboratories have submitted clinical-significance assessments for this variant to ClinVar after 2014.
-Based on the evidence outlined above, the variant was classified as likely pathogenic.
+However, several missense variants and in-frame deletions have been reported within the deleted region as pathogenic by our lab and others in ClinVar and are cited in association with Adrenal hyperplasia in HGMD.
+No other submitters have cited clinical-significance assessments for this variant to ClinVar.
+Based on the evidence outlined above, the variant was classified as pathogenic.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.